NIKHILUTTAM/Kohler-agent/README.md

 ## 📌 Project Overview

-The **KOHLER Unified Enterprise AI Agent** is a prototype designed for **Track 3: KOHLER Unified Enterprise AI Agent**.
+The **KOHLER Unified Enterprise AI Agent** is a functional prototype developed for:

+> **Track 3 — KOHLER Unified Enterprise AI Agent**

-The objective is to create an enterprise-grade conversational AI system capable of answering questions across multiple organizational knowledge domains while adapting its output according to user requirements.
+The objective of this project is to create a conversational AI system capable of answering questions across multiple enterprise knowledge domains while adapting its output according to user requirements.

 The system provides a unified conversational interface for domains such as: